 KH’s Organizational Structure: the “Most Secretive” Militia in Iraq

-KH is considered the most secretive Shiite militia operating in Iraq.
-Little is known about the group’s structure, aside from the fact that KH is led by Abu Mahdi al-Mohandes, the nom de guerre of former Iraqi MP Jamal al-Ibrahimi.
-In addition to acting as leader of KH, al-Mohandes also serves as Iraq’s deputy national security advisor and the deputy commander of the Haashid Shaabi (also called the popular mobilization forces, or PMF), Iraq’s umbrella group of anti-ISIS Shiite militias.
-The PMF coordinates anti-ISIS military ventures between KH, Asaib Ahl al-Haq (AAH), the Badr Organization, and other predominantly Shiite and Iranian-sponsored militias.
+Many analysts consider KH the most secretive Shia militia operating in Iraq.
+Abu Madhi al-Mohandes was the leader of KH.
+He was killed in January 3, 2020, in an airstrike on Iraq's Baghdad International Airport that also killed Qasem Soleimani, the head of Iran's Quds Force.
+Abu Mahdi al-Mohandes is the nom de guerre of former Iraqi MP Jamal al-Ibrahimi.
+Al-Mohandes also served as Iraq’s deputy national security advisor and the deputy commander of the Haashid Shaabi (also called the popular mobilization forces, or PMF), Iraq’s umbrella group of anti-ISIS Shiite militias.
+In the fight against ISIS, the PMF has coordinated military strategy among KH, Asaib Ahl al-Haq (AAH), the Badr Organization, and other predominantly Shiite and Iranian-sponsored militias.

 KH: Financed by Iran

-As of 2008, KH was funded by Iran’s IRGC Quds Force, according to the U.S. Treasury Department.
+As of 2008, Iran’s IRGC Quds Force has been funding KH, according to the US Treasury Department.
 Though little is publicly known about Iran’s financing of KH since then, it is widely believed that Iran continues to finance KH’s operations.

 KH Recruitment: Do You Hate Uncle Sam (but Love Assad)?